Moudoux/EMC/README.md

 * [1.13](https://gitlab.com/EMC-Framework/EMC/tree/1.13)
 * [1.12.2](https://gitlab.com/EMC-Framework/EMC/tree/1.12.2)

-Loading EMC (1.15.1)
+Loading EMC (1.15.2)
 -------------------

-Some versions of EMC are loaded differently and use a small library to load, these builds are appended with an F, such as `EMC-F` for the 1.15 version of EMC.
+Some versions of EMC are loaded differently and use a small library to load, these builds are appended with an F, such as `EMC-F` for the 1.14+ versions of EMC.

 Minecraft uses Maven to download dependencies, EMC is loaded as a dependency.
 To load EMC in Minecraft add the following in the `libraries` array to your Minecraft json file:

 ```
 {
-	"name": "me.deftware:EMC-F-v2:latest-1.15.1",
+	"name": "me.deftware:EMC-F-v2:latest-1.15.2",
 	"url": "https://gitlab.com/EMC-Framework/maven/raw/master/"
 }
 ```

 Then change `mainClass` to `net.fabricmc.loader.launch.knot.KnotClient`.
-If you want to see an example on how to load EMC see [example_client.json](https://gitlab.com/EMC-Framework/EMC/blob/1.15.1/example_client.json)
+If you want to see an example on how to load EMC see [example_client.json](https://gitlab.com/EMC-Framework/EMC/blob/1.15.2/example_client.json)

 Making client mods with EMC
 -------------------